tenzir/tenzir/web/docs/faqs.md

 Yes, Tenzir can run on premise and support fully air-gapped environments.
-The [Sovereign Edition](https://tenzir.com/pricing) allows you to [deploy the entire platform](installation/deploy-the-platform.md) in a dockerized environment, such as Docker Compose.
+The [Sovereign Edition](https://tenzir.com/pricing) allows you to [deploy the entire platform](installation/deploy-the-platform.md) in a Dockerized environment, such as Docker Compose.

 The [Community Edition](https://tenzir.com/pricing), [Professional